git/git.github.io/rev_news/drafts/edition-15.md

 It appeared that it would be good to also be able to test pull requests on Windows machines but TravisCI doesn't support Windows yet.
-To help on this GitLab CEO, Sytse Sijbrandij, offered to let the project use GitLab CI which supports Linux, OSX and Windows.
+To help on this GitLab CEO, Sytse "Sid" Sijbrandij, offered to let the project use GitLab CI which supports Linux, OSX and Windows.

 Various subjects were then discussed a bit, like case insensitive refnames and filenames, submodules and Git on Celph which is a file